Do you need a fall-back to move forward?

 So they can manipulate you.

-In the Dealing with the Difficult Relationships Checklist, we use the concept that Roger Fisher and William Ury use in their book, Getting to Yes.
+In my Dealing with the Difficult Relationships eBook, we use the concept that Roger Fisher and William Ury use in their book, Getting to Yes.
 It is the concept of BATNA, which is an acronym for Best Alternative to a Negotiated Agreement.

 Having a BATNA gives you power as you go into negotiations.
 You are not needy.
 You don’t need to give in.